Are Blueberries Good for Dogs?

 All treats should make up no more than 10 percent of your dog’s daily diet.
 Just as you would do for any other fruit or vegetable, make certain that the blueberries are thoroughly washed to remove any pesticides or dirt prior to giving them to your dog.

-Consult your veterinarian if you have questions or concerns about feeding blueberries to your dog, and monitor your dog closely after giving blueberries as a treat for the first time.
+Consult your veterinarian if you have questions or concerns about feeding blueberries to your dog, and monitor your dog closely after giving as a treat for the first time.
 Consult this list to learn about which fruits and vegetables that are safe or unsafe for dogs to eat.

 Here at the AKC, we field many queries from anxious dog owners about what is and isn’t safe for their canine companions to eat.
 Questions range from the obvious (“Can dogs eat steak bones?”) to the trendy (“Can dogs eat quinoa?”)
 Check out more “Can dogs eat…” articles on AKC.org to see what foods could be harmful to your dog, including cherries, avocados, and onions.